-On the Document Fields tab, specify the Fields for Document Files, explained below.
+Specify the Fields for Document Files, explained below.

 Field for Text

 Select a field in the target textbase to hold incoming document text.
 The entire text of each incoming file will be placed in this field.
 Formatting is not retained, so the purpose of importing the text is to support searching, not reports.